Phanuel Kavita

 Phanuel Kavita Mabaya (born 9 March 1993) is a professional footballer who plays as a defender for Birmingham Legion in the USL Championship also captaining the team.
 Born in the DR Congo, he plays for the Rwanda national team.

 Career

 College

 Kavita spent his entire college career at Clemson University.
 He started all 81 games during his four-year career with the Tigers and led them to an ACC Tournament title in his senior year.

 Professional

 On 17 January 2015, Kavita signed a homegrown contract with Real Salt Lake.
 On 22 March, he made his professional debut with USL affiliate club Real Monarchs SLC in a 0–0 draw against LA Galaxy II.

 On 28 April 2017, Puerto Rico FC announced the signing of Kavita.

 On 12 December 2017, Kavita signed with USL side Saint Louis FC.

 Following the dissolution of Saint Louis FC, Kavita joined Birmingham Legion on 8 December 2020.

+Personal life

+Kavita was born to a Congolese father and a Rwandan mother.

 International career

-Kavita was born to a Congolese father and a Rwandan mother.
 He debuted with the Rwanda national team in a friendly 2–0 loss to Algeria on 5 June 2025.